Thivas12/Resume/README.md

 # Resume

-You can download my CV here
+You can download my CV here.
-For Details, Check my LinkedIn : https://www.linkedin.com/in/keerthivasan-kannan-257585153/
+For more details, check my LinkedIn : https://www.linkedin.com/in/keerthivasan-kannan-257585153/